zackoren/GyphiH/README.md

 # GyphiH

-GyphiH is an API to retrieve Gyphis from a list of location.
-This Django base API get ‘location’ and ‘limit’ as a “GET” parameters and return a list of Gyphis.
-The initial supplied ‘location’ will be turn into a list of similar locations (by the use of Google Place APIs) and then each will receive a list of Gyphis limited by the ‘limit’ parameter
+GyphiH is an API to retrieve Gyphis from a list of locations.
+This Django based API get a ‘location’ and ‘limit’ as a “GET” parameters and return a list of Gyphis.
+The initial supplied ‘location’ will be used to get a list of similar locations (using Googlemaps APIs), then each location from the list will be query to get associated Gyphis (limited by the ‘limit’ parameter)

 ## Getting Started & Prerequisites
 1. Requirements: